zackosowski/CSVault/Articles/CPU  (Central Processing Unit).md

 **<span style="color: #7b6cd9; border: 2px solid #7b6cd9; padding: 3px">QUESTIONS</span>**

 <details>
 	<summary>Critical Thinking!
-Does every computer need a CPU?</summary>
+Does every computer need a CPU?
+Why or why not?</summary>
 		<p style="font-style: italic">Yes!
 If it doesn't have a CPU, its not a computer.</p>
 </details>